checkly/docs.checklyhq.com/site/content/learn/playwright/scraping-behind-login.md

 ---
-title: Scraping behind a login using Playwright
+title: How to Scrape Data Behind a Login with Playwright
 subTitle: An example in accessing account-specific information
 date: 2020-12-23
 author: Giovanni Rago